YconquestY/cs-629/part_1_combinational/README.md

 _Question:_ If `shftAmnt` is constant (for example 0b0100), count the number of selectors (and their size) of `naiveShfl(in, shftAmnt)`.

-_Implementation_: Recall from 6.191 the concept of a [barrel shifter](https://en.wikipedia.org/wiki/Barrel_shifter), which contains several constant shifters and uses them based on `shftAmnt`.
+_Implementation_: Recall the concept of a [barrel shifter](https://en.wikipedia.org/wiki/Barrel_shifter), which contains several constant shifters and uses them based on `shftAmnt`.
 Implement a barrel shifter that shifts to the left in the body of `barrelLeft` in `Shift.bsv`.

 Note: For Vectors, indices increase to the right, as opposed to Bits where indices increase to the left.

-Note: You may be accustomed to parametric functions in Minispec, which are used to reduce repetition in your code (e.g., so you can write one function that you can turn into 8-bit version, 16-bit version, etc.).
-Unfortunately, parametric functions in that syntax are a Minispec exclusive.
-The similar feature in Bluespec (polymorphism) is more complicated, so we ask that you not worry about repeating yourself for this exercise.

 _Question:_ Count the number of selectors (and their size) of your barrel shifter